 Our church did an awesome job of putting on a passion play for Easter.
 The key thing emphasized was the question “Is it I?”
 Having asked this they all went on to abandon Jesus.
 John was so focussed on relationship that he did the best and returned to follow the Lord through most of the process and was there for Jesus to give him, from the cross, the responsibility for Mary.

-They should have said, “Given all that I know about myself from being in Jesus’ presence for 3 years, SURELY IT MUST BE I WHO WOULD BETRAY HIM!”
+Where was their humility.
+You would think that walking with God for three years would have produced enormous humility.They should have said, “Given all that I know about myself, SURELY IT MUST BE I WHO WOULD BETRAY HIM!”

-I had a pastor listen to all my tapes, and the only theological fault he could find was in my emphasis that all of us need to declare loudly, along with the apostle Paul, “This is a faithful saying ane worthy of all acceptation, than Christ Jesus came into the world to save sinners, of whom I, yes I, no one else but I am the chief!
+I had a pastor listen to all my tapes, and the only theological fault he could find was in my emphasis that all of us need to declare loudly, along with the apostle Paul, “This is a faithful saying and worthy of all acceptation, than Christ Jesus came into the world to save sinners, of whom I, yes I, no one else but I, am the chief!
 He really thought that the apostle was worse than Dr. Bell!
 I hope that my tombstone will read CHIEF OF SINNERS/FRIEND OF GOD!

 My brother and his wife help young would-be missionary candidates prepare for launching into “full time ministry” One of their greatest flaws, the candidates that is, is to think that because they at THE CALLED therefore whatever they think feel or do must be godly.
 They stop examining themselves and stop taking feedback and stop growing and soon the God who called them can’t use them.
 Pastors and church leaders often fall into the same pit.

-Two things keep growing as I go, and they will produce ever increasing humility gratitude and usefulness 1. humble awareness that in you apart for God dwells no good thing 2. that you are not apart from God and can do all things through Him!
+Two things keep growing as I go, and they will produce ever increasing humility gratitude and usefulness 1. humble awareness that in me, apart from God dwells no good thing 2. that I am not apart from God and can do all things through him!